 Know this: attendance at the annual company holiday party is practically mandatory.
 Fashionably late is not fine; arrive in the first 30 minutes if possible.
 Everyone remembers who stayed for just 10 minutes or departed early.

 Senior managers should make a point of staying as long as possible.
 That means if you're not there when the event begins, certainly stay until the event ends.

 Regardless of seniority, employees who want to make a good impression should be mindful of how long they stay at the party.

 Party Scenario: In preparation for the company event, a few ladies may choose that form fitting, low cut, sequin dress and highly fragrant new perfume.
 For a few men, they may think it's the ideal time to show off that shiny suit (which should never have been worn) ... and, oh yea, that strong, new cologne.

 Pay attention to the attire description listed on the event invitation.
 This may be a holiday party, but you're gathering with your co-workers, not personal friends and family.

-Party Scenario: The company excluded personal guests for this first time this year, but your spouse happens to be great friends with most of your colleagues and knows many of the bosses.
+Party Scenario: The company excluded personal guests for the first time this year, but your spouse happens to be great friends with most of your colleagues and knows many of the bosses.
 You decide to bring them with you because several people in your department agreed it was a good idea.

 Some organizations allow additional guests, but many do not.
 Remember that this is an officially sponsored company event.
 All of the planning decisions have already been carefully weighed, and many legitimate reasons exist behind such decisions, including the accounting of expenses.